mclima/1-DOM-scripting/readme.md

 }
 ```

 ES6 introduced the [`forEach()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) method for looping over arrays.
-We use forEach when we want to perform some sort of action on every item in an array.

-The forEach method accepts a function as its argument.
-This is commonly known as a [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function).
-The term “callback function” refers to a function that we pass to another function.

-The first argument in the callback is the current item in the loop.
-The second (optional) is the current index in the array.
+You pass a [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) into `forEach()`.
+The first argument is the current item in the loop.
+The second is the current index in the array.

 ```js
 var elems = document.querySelectorAll(".main-menu a");